 WHY LEARN MUSIC?
 3

-COURSE ORGANISATION 4
+COURSE ORGANISATION

-Instrumental Music as a QCAA Recognised Study 4

 STAFF

-Contact and Dealing with Concerns

-LESSONS AND TIMETABLES 6
+LESSONS AND TIMETABLES

-Reporting 6

-ENSEMBLES 7
+ENSEMBLES

 PERFORMANCES 8

-IM Performance Uniform 8

-MUSIC LEVIES 9
+MUSIC LEVIES g

-Lost Music Charge 9

-Instrument Hire

 STUDENT COMMITMENT 10

-Parent Commitment 10

-Withdrawal from the Program 10

 The Instrumental Music Program at Springfield Central State High School continues to grow and thrive, with more and more student joining the program each year.
 This booklet provides a guide to the vision and framework for learning a musical instrument within our program, as well as outlining other musical opportunities at Springfield Central.
 Participation in music-making is enjoyable and rewarding, and we encourage beginners and continuing students alike.